Cauchy problem for integrable discrete equations on quad-graphs: Existence and uniqueness theorem

 \section{Existence and uniqueness theorem}

 Now we are ready to formulate our main result.

-\begin{theorem} Let equation (\ref{Qeq}) be 3D consistent, and let $P$ be a simple path in a finite simply connected planar quad-graph $\G$ without self-intersecting strips.
-Consider Cauchy problem for this equation with generic initial data on the path $P$. \\ 1) If each characteristic in $\G$ intersects $P$ exactly at one edge then the IVP is correct, that is the solution exists and unique.\\ 2) If some characteristic intersects $P$ more than once then the IVP is overdetermined (no solution exists for generic initial data).\\ 3) If some characteristic does not intersect $P$ then the IVP is underdetermined (if a solution exists, it is not unique). \end{theorem}
+\begin{theorem} Let equation (\ref{Qeq}) be 3D consistent, and let $P$ be a simple path in a finite simply connected planar quad-graph $\Gamma$ with a proper labelling.
+Consider Cauchy problem for this equation with generic initial data on the path $P$.

+1) If each characteristic in $\Gamma$ intersects $P$ exactly at one edge then the IVP is well-posed, that is a nonsingular solution exists and is unique.

+2) If some characteristic intersects $P$ more than once then the IVP is overdetermined (no nonsingular solution exists for generic initial data).

+3) If some characteristic does not intersect $P$ then the IVP is underdetermined (if a nonsingular solution exists then it is not unique). \end{theorem}

 We should clarify that when we consider the intersections of characteristics with a path we count only the internal edges of the characteristics.
 For example the intersection of a vertical characteristic with a staircase is one edge (but not two).